infinityofspace/pkb_client/Readme.md

 ### Usage

-Each request must be made with the API Key and Secret.
+Each request must be made with the API key and secret.
 You can easily create them at Porkbun.
 Just follow the [official instructions](https://porkbun.com/api/json/v3/documentation#Authentication).
 Make sure that you explicitly activate the API usage for your domain at the end.

-After installation *pkb_client* is available under the command *pkb-client*.
+After installation *pkb_client* is available under the command `pkb-client`.

 You have to specify your API key and secret each time as follows: